Skip to main content

 False Salvation Messages

-However, the statement that denies any of the things above "is the Antichrist's inspired statement", thus making anyone who states that faith is blind or that "Jesus is God", or that he saves us from "hellfire", or that all are predestined to be good or bad, or that all people receive salvation, or that the soul itself cannot die, or that we must fight in wars, or that we must join in politics instead of conquering the world, or that it is okay to bow down to idols, or that we do not need to desist from practicing sin or to obey anyone or to preach, or that state that Law is what saves us, or that God hates sinners, into a false prophet and an Antichrist.
+However, the statement that denies any of the things above "is the Antichrist's inspired statement", thus making anyone who states that faith is blind or that "Jesus is God", or that he saves us from "hellfire", or that all are predestined to be good or bad, or that all people receive salvation, or that the soul itself cannot die, or that we must fight in wars, or that we must join in politics instead of conquering the world, or that it is okay to bow down to idols, or that we do not need to desist from practicing sin or to obey or preach the Mosaic law, or that state that the Mosaic law is what saves us, or that God hates sinners, into a false prophet and an Antichrist.
 (De 13:1-5 [pa|in]2Jo 7 [pa|in])

 That is why this series focuses on all these subjects as being in opposition to salvation.
 Should this system continue that long, and God willing, all of these points will be covered in detail in this series.